Edinburgh Airport: Bus

+A coach park also provides services from various operators.

 Road

 The airport lies on the A8 road, and can be reached by the M8 motorway and the M9 motorway.
 The airport can also be reached from the M90 motorway via the Queensferry Crossing.

 Train

 The airport has no dedicated railway station.
 However, it is served by the nearby Edinburgh Gateway station, which serves as an interchange with Edinburgh Trams services to the airport.
 The tram line also connects the airport to the nearby Edinburgh Park railway station.

 A more extensive Edinburgh Airport Rail Link project to provide a direct heavy rail link was cancelled in 2007 due to increasing costs.

 Tram

 The airport is served by Edinburgh Trams, a light rail link.

 The line from the airport travels eastwards through the western suburbs and the city centre of Edinburgh before heading north to Leith, eventually terminating at Newhaven.